 Students interested in taking the Accuplacer online through Examity must have a computer that meets Examity/Accuplacer requirements for software, audio, and video.
 There is also a $25 fee for the online proctoring service.

-Students who would like to take the Accuplacer assessment in person may do so at the Testing Center located inside the Academic Success Center at the Boaz campus.
+Students who would like to take the Accuplacer assessment in person may do so at the Testing Center located inside the Testing Center at the Boaz campus.
 Testing is available Monday through Thursday from 8 a.m. until 12 pm.
 Students must bring a photo ID and adhere to any COVID-19 procedures that may be in place (i.e. wearing a mask, etc.).

 Official documentation of successful completion of previous college level courses may exempt a student from needing placement.